opensecurities-ose/ose-core/docs/_coverpage.md

 > A Standard Security Token Protocol

-This doc is in built and not ready yet,please wait...
+This doc is not ready yet.
+Be patient...

 [GitHub](https://github.com/opensecurities-ose/ose-core.git)
 [Getting Started](README)